-Led by Founder Al Borden, Project Manager Caitlin Bucari, Project Manager John Conley, and Lighting Designer Angela Banner, The Lighting Practice respectfully illuminated cemetery monuments and mausoleums.
+Led by now retired founder Al Borden, Project Manager Caitlin Bucari, Project Manager John Conley, and Lighting Designer Angela Banner, The Lighting Practice respectfully illuminated cemetery monuments and mausoleums.
 The lighting design invites the community to experience the landmark at night.
 Nancy Goldenberg, President and CEO of Laurel Hill and West Laurel Hill Cemeteries states: “When we turn on the lights, we are telling people that we’re here and welcoming them to visit and discover what a treasure we have.”

 Illumination Inspires a New Way of Experiencing a History Cemetery

 designing lighting | January 14, 2021